devsoupe/CoinSpace/README.md

-# CoinCraft
+# CoinSpace

-CoinCraft is an android client application for Dribbble.
+CoinSpace is an android client application for coin information.
 An app to demonstrate RIBs, Uber's newest mobile architecture.

 # Screenshot